PJC-1/Project-01-Project-One-/README.md

 ## Existing Features

 Presents a pleasant UI for users to enter new items.
+Users are able to delete items from the data-base.
 Uses a modal for the update-features for a seamless UI while editing items in the data-base.